CodeCrafter-Guy/ComPy/README.md

 ![we need you poster](resources/needyou.png)

 Well... ahem...
-I need you really, its quite a big project and if you are interested in taking part, please do let me know! even if you dont write in python, we could use example code in the `sanity_tests/` folder to actually test the lexer properly.
-Its initial phase has hellow world code examples taken from respective official documentation and doesn't help us to capture all the different common scenarios.
+I need you really, its quite a big project and if you are interested in taking part, please do let me know!
+Even if you dont write in python, we could use example code in the `sanity_tests/` folder to actually test the lexer properly.
+Its initial phase has `hellow world` code examples taken from respective official documentation and doesn't help us to capture all the different common day to day scenarios.

 With ~~our python army, we could take over the WORLD!~~ help from the lovely open source community.
 We could build and develop a lexer that supports multiple languages!